 Another minimalistic style statement.
 I like April's sleek, centre-parted ponytail and thick, straight brows with the white top—feels very clean—but she definitely needs some blotting papers ASAP.
 And probably a better base to just even out her skin tone, plus some lipstick or gloss, even just a nude.

 Those of you who've been looking at these red carpet pics for ages with me can probably spot a newbie pretty quick, right?
 Enter Madison.
 Gorgeous girl (a model, of course), but she took things way too far on the makeup front, as newcomers often do.
 Too much contour, too much eyeshadow and the black in the waterlines is too harsh.
 Less is more, Madison!

-I don't think I ever would've recognized Petra—compare this to how different she looked when I got to see her up-close and personal in NYC.
+I don't think I ever would've recognized Petra—.
 I think it's partially the hairstyle, which isn't quite working; it looks textured but not in a good way, and it's hiding her blonde.
 I don't like the smudgy darkness under her eyes, either.
 It seems to drag her face down a bit.

 And yet, Paris isn't getting bottom spot.
 We've got a few more to go, including Anja.
 Oh Anja, Anja, Anja!
 You can do better than this.
 Prime example of how dark eyeliner in the waterlines can be super-harsh and aging.
 So can too dark of a tan, and fried-looking hair.

 I don't even know what to make of Georgina.
 The Marchesa designer is a pretty woman wearing A LOT of makeup.
 So much so that her skin looks somewhat leathery—it's weird.
 And I'm getting an overly-Restylaned vibe, too.
 I actually love her lip colour, so it's really a shame that gets lost in all the heaviness here.